top of page

 Whitsun Week

 Whitsun Week is the Sunday of Pentecost through Trinity Sunday, being an 8 day Octave.
 It marks the Descent of The Holy Ghost, which is the final revelation of Jesus Christ, whereby he pours out his Spirit upon us for the coming Harvest.
 It thus has apocalyptic undertones.
-After Trinity Sunday starts Trinitytide (Ordinary Time elsewhere).
+After the last day of the octave comes Trinity Sunday which starts Trinitytide.

 Whitsunday was known as Pentecost.
 However, the Norman Conquest of England (1066) brought many linguistic and liturgical changes.
-The vestment color for Pentecost and its octave were white, thus "White" + "Sunday" became "Whitsunday."
+Some say the vestment colour for Pentecost and its octave were white, thus "White" + "Sunday" became "Whitsunday."
 Eventually, it returned to red to signify the "flaming tongues" that descended upon The Apostles.
+A 13th c. man from Shropshire suggested its was actually because "whit," aka wit, is about the pouring out of wisdom from the Holy Ghost upon the Church.
+A fittingly witty explanation.
+The photo above shows the customary white dresses of women and girls in large Whitsun processions.

 Old Testament Celebration